KHS-Programming-Club/Programming-Lessons-Pages/lessons/2020/week08_wrapping-up.md

 ## Operator Overloading

 Throughout the previous lessons, we've learn many operators which can be applied to various data-types.
 Within our classes, we can create special methods which determine the result of an operation from class to class.
+The syntax for creating one of these methods is `public static RETURN_TYPE operator OPERATOR(INPUT_1_TYPE INPUT_1_NAME, INPUT_2_TYPE INPUT_2_NAME) { ... }` inside the appropriate class.
+Then, you can perform the operation as though your class was a predefined type.

 ```cs
 class Person {